CyberPinolo/RemoteShark/README.md

 # RemoteShark
 Quick script to connect Wireshark on Windows to a remote tcpdump instance through named pipes.
-This simple tool is meant to be used to display a packet dump running on a remote linux server with Wireshark on your Windows client.
+This simple tool is meant to be used to display a packet capture running on a remote Linux server with Wireshark on your Windows client.
 It connects to the SSH daemon using putty's utility "plink" and outputs the packet capture to an ad hoc created named pipe on the local Windows PC.
-Wireshark is then opened to capture the named pipe as interface.
+Wireshark is automatically opened to capture the named pipe as interface.

 ## Requirements
 On the client